hapara-fail/website/README.md

 npm run deploy
 ```

-This command will build the project and deploy it to the Cloudflare Workers environment specified in `wrangler.toml`.
+This command will build the project and deploy it to the Cloudflare Workers environment specified in `wrangler.jsonc`.

 -----